 - Using wildcards in the wrong way will return inaccurate results.

-- Use COUNTIF Function in Excel Greater Than Percentage
+- How to Use COUNTIF Function in Excel Greater Than Percentage

-- Use COUNTIF with WEEKDAY in Excel (2 Easy Methods)
+- How to Use Nested COUNTIF Function in Excel

 - How to Use COUNTIF and COUNTA Functions Together in Excel

 - How to Calculate Frequency Using COUNTIF Function in Excel